 The view in the Blue Lagoon is something beyond my wildest dreams.
 The head boatman told us to take the opportunity to go to the tip of the boat and have our picture taken, with the Big Lagoon perfectly set as the background.
 Tyra Banks Guy took it to heart and posed himself away as Turtle Guy took his picture.
 I, on the other hand, felt like a loser, silently praying for the heavens to turn my phone on, but alas, the screen remained black, and it wouldn’t switch on until the next day.

-For one and a half hour, we went beach bumming on the 7th Commando Beach.
+For one and a half hour, we went beach bumming on the Seven Commando Beach.
 The island reminded me of Banol Beach although this one is bigger and has more cottages to accommodate people.
 There seemed to be some people inhabiting the island too as hinted by some shacks that can be seen around the place.
 This is the only island we went to with a restroom although the condition of them left much to be desired.
 Still, there’s running water and a toilet and that’s what matters.

 Just like the Big Lagoon, I wasn’t able to take some photos.
 The following pictures are also courtesy of Cai.

-My co-passengers took this time for swimming while I chose to catch some zzs.
+My co-passengers took this time for swimming while I chose to catch some zzz’s.
 I did it while sitting in of the cottages, with my head resting against the wall.
-Don’t ask me how I managed to sleep, but I did.
+Don’t ask me how I managed to sleep, I just did.
 When I opened my eyes an hour has passed already and it was time to return to our boat.
 It started to rain on our way back but thank heavens it didn’t form big waves on the sea.
 It was a long, wet, but safe ride back to the port.
 We were back on land at 4:30 p.m.

 And so this is the story of my only island-hopping activity in El Nido.
-I hope I’ve given you enough information or at least an idea on what to expect if you take the Tour A. As I mentioned it is one of the most booked tours in El Nido and based from what I saw and experienced, I now understand why.
+I hope I’ve given you enough information or at least an idea on what to expect if you take the Tour A. As I mentioned it is one of the most booked tours in El Nido and based on what I saw and experienced, I now understand why.
 In closing, learn from my mistakes and remember the following: